Beta testers for LOCAL control of Cync by GE devices (must have 1 wifi device)

 I have been having a hell of a time trying to get reliable and local only control of Cync by GE smart devices.
 I took it upon myself to fork and port a local lan controller node app to python and add MQTT control and Hass autodiscovery.

-The caveat is this requires DNS redirection.
-You will need to redirect 1 or all devices from the cync cloud server to a local IP that is running the cync-lan python app.
+• This requires DNS redirection.
+You will need to redirect 1 or all Cync wifi devices from the Cync cloud server to a local IP that is running the cync-lan python app or docker container.

 The DNS redirect is clever, is this a common technique to gain local control of smart devices?
 It would kinda be cool to have a home assistant plugin that was based around this entirely, with a database of known smart device servers that you could add to essentially a local dns hosts list to convert any non local device to being locally controlled.
 Are there any reasons that that wouldn’t work universally?
 (I would imagine a lot of devices require some sort of encryption or https, so I’m guessing that would get in the way of some compatibility).